 Megalodon teeth fossils date from the early Miocene Epoch about 23 million-years-ago until the end of the Pliocene Epoch about 2.58 million-years-ago.
 Modern Great Whites evolved from the middle of the Miocene Epoch around 10 million-years-ago to the present.
 Consequently, the Great Whites lived toward the end of Megalodon’s tenure on Earth and scientists predict they competed with juvenile Megalodons for food.
 Also, changing ocean currents resulting in colder temperatures drove one of Megalodon’s essential prey of whales to colder climates, which Megalodon was not adapted to.
 A megaton creature needs megatons of food to survive and scientists predict the species was likely starved out of existence.

 I originally thought the above shark teeth were from Megalodon, but have since determined they fit better from another breed of large white sharks, possibly, Carcharodon hastalis, an extinct known species found world-wide from marine deposits of the Miocene and Pliocene epochs, around 20 million to 3 million-years-ago.
-Their teeth are often found right along with the teeth of Megs and measure up to 1-3 inches (2.5 – 7.5 cm) long, second only to Megalodon.
-Roots of upper teeth are large, but not as broad in comparison, and crowns lack the edge serrations and chevron shaped bourlette between the crown and roots distinguished in Megalodon’s.
+Their teeth are often found right along with the teeth of Megs and on average measure from 1-3 inches (2.5 – 7.5 cm) long, topping out at 4 inches (10 cm) long, second only to Megalodon.
+Roots of upper teeth are large, but not as broad in comparison, and the crowns lack the edge serrations and chevron shaped bourlette between the crown and roots distinguishable in Megalodon’s.

 All rights reserved © Fossillady 2022

 Thanks for sending this, v interesting!
 The video is excellent as well – such enthusiasm.
 I’m involved to some extent with manatees in the Bahamas, so dugong fossils were a fun find for me…